GPUs

 ~5% faster than RX 9070 XT in 1440p rasterization, 14% faster in ray tracing workloads

-DLSS 4 Multi Frame Generation support gives a real-world framerate edge in supported titles
+DLSS 4 Multi Frame Generation support in 125+ titles — no AMD equivalent at this tier

 300W TDP requires a 750W PSU minimum; check your current PSU before upgrading